 When one of the following occurs, significant volume is considered to exist.

 If a significant adverse effect is found to exist, a hazard determination will be issued.
 In the absence of such a finding, a no hazard determination will be issued.
 A determination of hazard can result in the obstacle not being built, it being lowered, or additional mitigations included.

 As a pilot or airport owner reading this brief, you are likely concerned with what you can do to participate in an aeronautical study.
 The options available to you in fighting a construction proposal largely depend on the type of airport from which you operate.
 There are two basic types to consider, private and public-use airports.
 Unfortunately, the FAA's Part 77 process does not take into consideration the private-use facility.
-[See FAR Part 77.]
 If such an airport stands to be the only facility impacted, a notification may not be circulated.
 However, if the aeronautical study is circulated for comment, it may still be worth your time to comment.
 If you do choose to comment in this instance, keep these points in mind.
 First, the impact to a private-use airport will not be considered in the study, regardless of the severity.
 So any discussion based on this point will be futile, and should be avoided.
 Instead, take a critical look at the system-wide implications of the proposed construction.
 When doing so, regardless of the public versus private status of your airport, ask yourself the following questions: